SimonStockinger/.cheatsheets/README.md

 # .cheatsheets
 Repository includes a script to access markdown cheatsheets via terminal command and said collection of cheatsheets.

+**Note:** Portions of these CheatSheets were created with assistance from large language models.

 ## Repository Structure
 .cheatsheets